-Our results suggest that, even on USSD where users are typically interacting using small screens that make the display of long messages cumbersome, response rates do not respond to question length.
-However, Mxit response rates were, on average higher for both WhatsUp and VIP questions.
-Still, we caution researchers to think carefully about the trade-offs between standardization and user experience.
+Regardless of the final choices they make, we caution researchers to think carefully about the tradeoffs between standardization and user experience.
 UX (User experience) developers focus on optimizing the experience for their users in a platform consistent manner.
 Such optimization, however, is often not in line with experimental or observational research goals of maintaining the exact same treatment across channels.
 This problem is particularly acute if there is an interactive effect between channel and treatment.
 In our study, we decided to standardize, but this choice likely may have led to some misunderstandings on the part of our respondents.

-Additionally, we think our results highlight two areas of research critical to understanding better how meaning is conveyed through cross-channel research such as our own.
-First, scholars have carried out few, if any, experiments on how internet and text-based abbreviations affect response rates.
-We believe theory should drive these experiments in order to clarify under what circumstances abbreviations alter respondents' understanding of questions.
-Second, while our data show that channel matters, we do not know if individual responses vary on average if the respondent receives the same message via different channels (e.g., Twitter direct message or SMS).
+We think two areas of research are critical to better understanding how meaning is conveyed through cross-channel research such as our own.
+First, researchers have carried out few, if any, experiments on how internet and text-based abbreviations impact response rates.
+We believe theory should drive these experiments in order to better understand under what circumstances abbreviations alter respondents' understanding of questions.
+Second, while we see from our data that channel matters, we do not know if individual responses vary on average if the respondent receives the same message via different channels (e.g., Twitter direct message or via SMS).